James Burns, 3rd Baron Inverclyde

-James Cleland Burns, 3rd Baron Inverclyde, (14 February 1864 – 16 August 1919) was the second son of John Burns, the first Lord Inverclyde, and grandson of Sir George Burns, 1st Baronet, the founder of the Cunard Line.
+James Cleland Burns, 3rd Baron Inverclyde, (14 February 1864 – 16 August 1919) was the second son of John Burns, the first Lord Inverclyde, and grandson of Sir George Burns, 1st Baronet, a founder of the Cunard Line.
 James Burns succeeded to the title of Baron Inverclyde on the death of his elder brother, George Burns, in 1905.

 Biography

 James, Lord Inverclyde, was descended from a long line of prominent Glaswegians.
-One great-grandfather, Dr. Burns, was minister of the Barony Parish for sixty-nine years, from 1770, while another, Dr. Cleland, was a magistrate of the city, and in 1807 laid the foundation stone of St. George's Church.
+One great-grandfather, Dr. Burns, was minister of the Barony Parish for sixty-nine years, from 1770, while another, Dr. Cleland, was a magistrate of the city, and in 1807 laid the foundation stone of St George's Church.
 His grand-uncle, James, and his grandfather, Sir George Burns, Bart., were founders not only of the service of Irish steamers and of the West Highland service, but of the Cunard Line.
 His father, Sir John Burns, Bart., had the public services of his house recognised with a peerage in 1897 and became the first Lord Inverclyde.

 James Burns was born at Glasgow in 1864, and educated at Repton.
 He was the principal Director of the shipping business of Messrs.
 G. & J. Burns, Limited, and took a strong interest in everything connected with shipping.
 He was President of the Chamber of Shipping of the United Kingdom in 1899.

 In 1900, he became Chairman of the Glasgow Shipowners' Association, and was an Honorary Member of the Advisory Committee on New Lighthouse Works to the Board of Trade.
 He was a Director of the Cunard Steamship Co., Ltd., and of the Clydesdale Bank Ltd. He was a member of the Glasgow Committee of Lloyd's Register, a representative of Glasgow on the London General Committee of Lloyds' Register, and a Director of the Clyde Steamship Owners' Association.

 He was an Associate of the Institute of Naval Architects and of the Scottish Institute of Engineers and Shipbuilders.
 He was also involved in the religious and philanthropic life of the city.
 He became Prime Warden Shipwright of The Worshipful Company of Shipwrights in 1919, dying in office.